noetl/noetl/automation/README.md

 # NoETL Automation Playbooks

 This directory contains NoETL playbooks for automating development, CI/CD, and testing workflows.
-These playbooks provide an alternative to Taskfile/Makefile commands, allowing you to manage infrastructure as code using NoETL's own DSL.
+These playbooks allow you to manage infrastructure as code using NoETL's own DSL.

 ## Runtime Modes